Companies that use RB2B

 Analyzed and validated by Henley Wing Chiu

-RB2B We detected 1,818 customers using RB2B, 3,507 companies that churned or ended their trial, and 110 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (37%) and the most common company size is 11-50 employees (50%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+RB2B We detected 5,825 companies using RB2B, 5,854 companies that churned, and 186 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (34%) and the most common company size is 11-50 employees (47%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.
+Note: We track companies who are on a free or paid plan for RB2B

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login